BinaryAnalysisPlatform/bap-toolkit-manager/README.md

 # Overview

-`bap-toolkit` provides an easy way to run `bap` against variety of artifacts and analysis.
+BAP toolkit manager provides an easy way to run bap on a variety of artifacts and analyses.
-Underneath of the hood `bap-toolkit` is an extra layer for docker containers, so there is no need to install `bap` manually or to know what arguments feed to the docker (host installation is also supported though).
+Underneath of the hood, `bap-toolkit-manager` works on (docker) containers, so there is no need to install `bap` manually or to learn which command-line arguments are need to start the container.
+For testing and development purposes the uncontainerized (host) installation is also supported.

-`bap-toolkit` provides a friendly way to observe the results of the analysis.
-Thus, if the analysis produce an incidents file, then an html report will be stored in the `results.html` file.
+BAP Toolkit Manager provides a friendly user inteface for inspecting the results of running BAP Toolkit on a group of test artifacts.
+It is currently relies on the BAP incident library, to collect, analyze, and render the results in the HTML format.

 ## Build and install